Mitchell Sadar, Ph.D., BCN, BCB-HRV

 - IM Technician

-Dr. Meckley-Kutuana specializes in applied psychophysiology and neuroscience techniques to assess and train all aspects of human physiology, helping individuals optimize their functioning.
+Dr. Meckley-Kutyana specializes in applied psychophysiology and neuroscience techniques to assess and train all aspects of human physiology, helping individuals optimize their functioning.
 Utilizing 19 years of experience and training in EEG analysis, multiple biofeedback modalities, neuromodulation, relaxation techniques, and entrainment, she combines these evidence-based approaches to help individuals achieve their health and performance goals.

 Andrea holds a Ph.D. in Psychology with a specialty in Psychophysiology and a Master’s degree in Health Psychology.
 She is licensed by the NC Psychology Board as a Licensed Psychological Associate and Health Service Provider.